 Tags: derby, Engineering, physics, Science, STEM

-The Great Holyoke Brick Race
+STEM Opportunities at The Great Holyoke Brick Race

 Take on the coolest gravity based physics experiment around at the Great Holyoke Brick Race!
 Similar to the Boy Scouts of America’s traditional Pinewood Derby, the event requires that participants create their own miniature car to race down a specific track.
 However, unlike Pinewood Derby, the cars are not wooden – the main piece of material is a brick!